sabrierley/academic-kickstart/content/publication/unprincipled/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *American Journal of Political Science" publication_short = "In *AJPS*"
+publication = "In *American Journal of Political Science*" publication_short = "In *AJPS*"

 # Abstract and optional shortened version.
-abstract = "The abstract"
+abstract = "In theory, granting politicians tools to oversee bureaucrats can reduce administrative malfeasance.
+In contrast, I argue that the political control of bureaucrats can increase corruption when politicians need money to fund electioncampaigns and face limited institutional constraints.
+In such contexts, politicians can leverage their discretionary powers to incentivize bureaucrats to extract rents from the state on politicians’ behalf.
+Using data from an original survey of bureaucrats (N = 864) across 80 randomly sampled local governments in Ghana, I show that bureaucrats are more likely to facilitate politicians’ corrupt behavior when politicians are perceived to be empowered with higher levels of discretionary control.
+Using qualitative data and a list experiment to demonstrate the mechanism, I show that politicians enact corruption by threatening to transfer noncompliant officers.
+My findings provide new evidence on the sources of public administrative deficiencies in developing countries and qualify the presumption that greater political oversight improves governance."

-abstract_short = "A short version of the abstract."
+# abstract_short = "A short version of the abstract."

 # Featured image thumbnail (optional)
 # image_preview = ""

 # Is this a selected publication? (true/false)
-selected = true
+selected = false

 # Projects (optional).
 #   Associate this publication with one or more of your projects.